 How do I share my driving licence with you?

 You will need to visit https://www.gov.uk/view-driving-licence and using your National Insurance number, driving licence number and your postcode, generate an 8-digit code that us to allows us to view the licence to confirm any convictions.
-The code and driving licence number need to be sent by email to firstname.lastname@example.org.
+This is required for all drivers being named on the hire agreement.
+The code and driving licence number need to be sent by email to email@example.com.

 What time do rentals start and finish?

-Rentals start at 9am, but to allow time the vehicle to be inspected upon return, it must be returned by 8.30am.
-Please ensure you arrive to collect your van at 9am.
-Vans can be returned anytime before 6pm if you have finished with your van early, or between 7am and 8.30am on the day the van is due back.
-The van is the responsibility of the hirer until the van in checked in, so make sure you ring us to let us know you have dropped the van off.
+Rentals usually start at 9.00 am, but to allow time for the vehicle to be inspected upon return, it must be returned by 8.30 am.
+Unless agreed prior, please ensure you arrive to collect your van between 9.00 am and 9.15 am.
+Vans can be returned anytime before 6.00 pm if you have finished with your van early, or between 7.00 am and 8.30 am on the day the van is due back.
 We cannot accept returns outside of these hours.

 How long do I need to have held my licence?